ken08liu14/android_ap_design_plan/README.md

 1. Install Enviornment
 2. Create an empty project with wizard and run it in Emulator, to make sure your environment is all OK.

+## The first applications
+For all games, there need to be a convas.
+Design an photoview applications that could:
+1. Select an picture to be viewed;
+2. Put the picture into 100% rate of view in screen, full screen mode;
+3. If picture is too big, could use touch to slide windows to view area of this picture.

+Go for it!